 top of page

 People who inject drugs are most at risk for acquiring hepatitis C. In Thailand, studies among people who inject drugs (PWID) have shown that up to 80-90% of them have been infected with the virus.
-Breakthrough therapy now exists to cure hepatitis C, but uptake is low because of costs barriers, and PWID are often denied treatment.
+Other groups (men who have sex with men and transgender persons) are at high risk of infection also.

-The C-FREE Study is the first community-based model of care in Thailand for diagnosis and treatment of hepatitis C in PWID, using
+The C-FREE-CSEA Study is the first community-based model of care in Thailand for the diagnosis and treatment of hepatitis C in PWID, using a highly-effective novel treatment combination called Sofosbuvir/Ravidasvir.
+The study is based at drop-in-centers (DIC) run by partner organizations, for example, Ozone Foundation, Raks Thai Foundation, Thai Drug Users' Network (TDN), and Bangkok Metropolitan Administration (BMA).

 house-2-512.png